-Subjects (n=32) will be recruited to participate in the study from a pool of subjects homozygous for F508del mutations.
-Given our previous success in enrolling subjects with CF from both CHOP and regional CF Centers and more distant Centers who traveled considerable distances to participate in our research protocols, we expect that enrollment will be achieved in a timely fashion.
+Subjects (n=18) will be recruited to participate in the study from a pool of subjects with at least one CFTR gating mutation.
+Given our previous success in enrolling subjects with CF from both local CF Centers and more distant Centers who traveled considerable distances to participate in our research protocols, we expect that enrollment will be achieved in a timely fashion.
 The plan to initiate treatment and the clinical eligibility for treatment is determined by the subject's family and the CF care team.

 Potential subjects will be screened using the protocol inclusion and exclusion criteria.
-The CF Centers around the country and Canada will provide the study with resources that will aide in recruitment efforts (i.e. to help to identify subjects 2 to 5 years of age homozygous for F508del mutations and eligible to receive Orkambi treatment).
+The CF Centers around the country and Canada will provide the study with resources that will aide in recruitment efforts (i.e. to help to identify subjects with "gating" mutations).
 The subject's CF care team will be contacted to confirm eligibility for the study and this will include obtaining medical information from the team and subject's medical record.
 To collect medical data for screening purposes, a verbal or in person consent from parents/guardians will be obtained.